trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

 We have prefixed this as `unstable_` as it's a new API, but you're safe to use it!
 [Read more](/docs/faq#unstable).
 :::

-## Setup
+## Setup {#setup}

 :::info
 If your client's environment doesn't support EventSource, you need an [EventSource polyfill](https://www.npmjs.com/package/event-source-polyfill).
-For React Native please defer to the [compatibility section](#compatibility-React Native).
+For React Native specific instructions please defer to the [compatibility section](#compatibility-react-native).
 :::

 To use `httpSubscriptionLink`, you need to use a [splitLink](./splitLink.mdx) to make it explicit that we want to use SSE for subscriptions.